Medium Light vs Medium vs Medium Heavy: Which One Should You Fish?

 If you enjoy fishing lighter lures and dialing in more finesse… the medium light will likely feel right in your hands.

-If you tend to size up your lures or want a little more power behind your presentations… the medium is a great fit.
+If you tend to size up your lures or want a little more power behind your presentations… the medium or medium heavy is a great fit.

 Either way… you’re getting a rod that’s designed to perform where it matters most.